speric/speric.github.com/_posts/2015-05-27-elixir-and-phoenix-quickstart-guide.md

 layout: post
 title: Elixir and Phoenix Quickstart Guide
 header_img: "shop.jpg"
+description: Get up and running with Elixir and Phoenix on OS X 10.10.3.
 ---
 <p>I've begun tinkering with <a href="http://elixir-lang.org/">Elixir</a> and the <a href="http://www.phoenixframework.org/">Phoenix framework</a>.
 The guides on the Phoenix site seem to be slightly out of date, so I thought it'd be helpful to post a quick start guide.
 I am running OS X 10.10.3.</p>